ActuallyAdequate/Chimaera/core/rules/environment.md

 ### Slippery Surface

 Whenever a creature moves, they must move the full distance they can.
-This means if a creature has an ability that allows them to move to a distance of Distant, if they choose to move (even if executing a different Body Part with a different moving Ability they must move to a the full Distant distance).
+This means if a creature has an ability that allows them to move to a distance of Distant, if they choose to move (even if executing a different Body Part with a different moving Ability they must move to the full Distant distance).

 ### Sticky Tar